asyncapi/html-template/README.md

 ## Development

-1. Make sure you have the latest generator installed `npm install -g @asyncapi/generator`.
+1. Make sure you have the latest generator installed: `npm install -g @asyncapi/generator`.
-1. Modify the template or it's helper functions.
-Adjust `test/spec/asyncapi.yml` to have more features if needed.
+1. Modify the template or its helper functions.
+Adjust [`dummy.yml`](https://raw.githubusercontent.com/asyncapi/generator/master/test/docs/dummy.yml) to add more features if needed.
-1. Generate output with watcher enables `npm run develop`.
+1. Generate output with watcher enabled: `npm run develop`.
-1. Open HTML in your browser `open ./test/output/index.html`.
+1. Open HTML in your browser: `open ./test/output/index.html`.

 ## Contributors ✨